 The following are examples of courses that can be used the Modern World Field requirement for an introductory course on empire, diaspora, or globalization.
 This is not an exhaustive list but a guide and please do feel free to include a different course that you think meets the requirement in your proposal.

 Courses taught in History & Literature:

-History & Literature 90EB.
-Gender and Empire in the Modern Mediterranean.
+History & Literature 90FP.
+Atlantic Narratives and the Making of the Modern World.